Esri/visibility-addin-dotnet/README.md

 6. Use the **Target Map Point Tool** to select one target location on the map.
 7. Optionally, type an **Observer Offset**, **Target Offset**, and select the offset units.
 8. Select **OK**

+## Workflows - RLOS
+Note that the input surface used for RLOS must be in a projected coordinate system (PCS), or the ArcMap Data Frame must be set to  a PCS.

 ### <a name="radial-line-of-sight-rlos"></a> Radial Line Of Sight (RLOS)
 1. Add an elevation surface to the map.